 - If you learn best when you have extra support, it will be important to find a college with programs for helping students with learning differences (see Special Learning Needs).

 - Co-operative Education (Co-op) Programs are a structured method of combining classroom based education with practical work experience at the same time.
-These colleges ave become very popular.
-For more information on such programs visit Cooperative Education & Internship Association and WACE.
+These colleges have become very popular College Co-op Programs.

 - Guaranteed Admission to Medical School through BS/MD programs are offered on a limited number of campuses based on grades, test scores, and a rigorous interview process These programs are extremely competitive and require thorough early planning in the application process.
-Visit What's It Like to be an Undergrad in a B.S./M.D.
-Program?
+Visit What's it like to be an Undergraduate in a BS/MD Program?
+The following is one list of current BS/MD Programs (these change frequently).

 - Honors or Dual Degree Programs.
 Many less competitive colleges have strong programs for academically competitive students (Honors Colleges).
 These programs can be a financial bargain because they combine a relatively low-cost college with an excellent high-value academic experience; a competitive college within a college.
 There a number of top shelf Honors Colleges within State University System of Florida.